-1 This table does not include the effect of any gone concern requirement rebate.
+This table does not include the effect of any gone concern requirement rebate.
 UBS Switzerland AG is compliant with all regulatory requirements.
-2 The total loss-absorbing capacity ratio requirement of 18.68% is the current phase-in requirement according to the Swiss Capital Adeguacy Ordinance.
-In addition, FINMA has defined a total capital ratio requirement, which is the sum of 14.4% and the effect of countercyclical buffer requirements must be satisfied with common equity tier 1 capital.
+2 The total loss-absorbing capacity ratio requirement of 18.68% is the current phase-in requirement according to the Swiss Capital Adequacy Ordinance.
+In addition, FINMA has defined a total capital ratio requirement, which is the sum of 14.4% and the effect of countercyclical buffer requirements of 0.48%, of which 10% plus the effect of countercyclical buffer requirements must be satisfied with common equity tier 1 capital.
 These FINMA requirements will be effective until they are exceeded by the Swiss SRB phase-in requirements.
 3 Going concern capital ratio requirements as of 31 March 2017 include countercyclical buffer requirements of 0.48% for the phase-in and fully applied requirement.
 4 Includes applicable add-ons of 1.44% for RWA and 0.5% for LRD.
-5 Includes applicable add-ons of 0.36% for RWA and 0.13% for LRD.
+5 Includes applicable add-ons of 0.36% for LRD.